The Other Certificates of the Camino de Santiago

-All pilgrims know that there are many routes on the Camino de Santiago to travel, and upon reaching Santiago, they can obtain the Compostela.
-However, not everyone knows that there are also many other pilgrimage certificates that can be obtained by completing a Jacobean route.
-If you consider yourself a dedicated pilgrim and want to have an impressive Jacobean resume, keep reading, there is much to explore: the “Pilgrimtheck” of the Camino de Santiago is vast.
+All pilgrims know that there are many routes of the Camino de Santiago to traverse, and upon arriving in Santiago, one can obtain the Compostela.
+However, not everyone knows that there are also many other pilgrimage certificates that we can obtain by undertaking a Jacobean route.
+If you consider yourself a seasoned pilgrim and wish to have a good Jacobean curriculum vitae, keep reading; there is much to walk: the "Peregrinoteca" of the Camino de Santiago is very extensive.

 Two models of Compostela, the final certificate after completing the Camino de Santiago